estevaopbs/Neural/README.md

 neuron = Neural.Neuron(function, weights, bias, second_step, rand_weights_range, rand_bias_range,
                        custom_function, custom_second_step)
 ```
 **function**: Its main function.
-It must receive a string correspondent to one of the built-in functions described in the functions section or the properly function if custom_function is True;
+It must receive a string correspondent to one of the built-in functions described in
+the functions section or the properly function if custom_function is True;

 **weights**: Its multiplicative factors for each input.
-When it's 'None', it will never be changed by a mutate call, When it's True, an adequate number of random weights will be generated by the _sign method when the neuron be inserted in a network.
+When it's 'None', it will never be changed by a mutate call,
+When it's True, an adequate number of random weights will be generated by the _sign method when the neuron be inserted
+in a network.
 It can als receive a list of ints or floats or receive a single int or float to have its values pre-set;

 **bias**: Its additive factor.
-When it's 'None', it will work as zero in the built-in functions, and it will never be changed by a mutate call.
+When it's 'None', it will work as zero in the built-in functions, and it will never be
+changed by a mutate call.
 When it's True, a random bias will be generated.
 It can also receives a int or float tohave its value pre-set;

 **second\_step**: Its second step function.
-It must receive a string correspondent to one of the built-in functions described in the functions section or the properly function if custom\_second\_step is True;
+It must receive a string correspondent to one of the built-in functions
+described in the functions section or the properly function if custom\_second\_step is True;

 **rand\_weights\_range**: The upper limit of the neuron's random weight generator.
 The lower is its negative.
+It's 10
-It's 10 by default;
+by default;

 **rand\_bias\_range**: The upper limit of the neuron's random weight generator.
 The lower is its negative.
-It's None bydefault.
+It's None by
+default.
 When it's None, no bias will be added to the inputs and no bias will be able to be generated in a mutate call;

 **custom\_function**: Boolean value that enables (True) or disable (False) the use of a alternative function;

-**custom\_second\_step**: Boolean value that enables (True) or disable (False) the use of a alternative second step function.
+**custom\_second\_step**: Boolean value that enables (True) or disable (False) the use of a alternative second step
+function.

 ### Neurons' functions
 The built-in functions are: